flueke/mesytec-mvlc/README.md

 C++.
 The library consists of low-level code for accessing MVLCs over USB and Ethernet, higher-level communication logic for reading and writing internal MVLC registers and accessing VME modules.
-Additionally the basic blocks needed to build high-performance DAQ readout systems are provided:
+Additionally the basic blocks needed to build high-performance MVLC based DAQ readout systems are provided:

-and the basic blocks for building high-performance DAQ systems using the MVLC.
+* MVLC and readout configuration which can be serialized to/from YAML.
+* Multithreaded readout worker and listfile writer (includes fast LZ4 compression).
+* Readout parser which is able to handle potential ethernet packet loss.
+* Live access to readout data on a best effort basis.
+Snooping the data does not block or slow down the readout.
+* Examples showing how to combine the above parts into a working readout system and how to replay data from a previously recorded listfile.
+* Various counters for monitoring the system.

 ## Components